 “We’re Asking You to Show Up”: Accountability as Rhetorical Practice for Queer, Feminist, and Racial Justice Allyship

-My dissertation advances rhetorical practices grounded in the concept of accountability for enacting allyship across queer, feminist, and racial justice activism.
+My dissertation, which I defended in April 2018, advances rhetorical practices grounded in the concept of accountability for enacting allyship across queer, feminist, and racial justice activism.
 I explore how contemporary activist rhetors enact intersectional strategies, whom their messaging centers, and with what consequences.
 I work from a cultural rhetorics perspective to explore how using accountability as a measure of efficacy for activist rhetoric can help to build new models for rhetorical production, analysis, and pedagogy emerging from and centering on specific communities.
 More attention to accountability can help us in rhetoric and composition move beyond an additive model that may recover rhetorical productions by historically marginalized communities without challenging the larger systems of power that continue to place these communities in a marginal position.
 This study, informed by queer, feminist, and critical race approaches to rhetorical analysis, investigates three sites of contemporary public rhetoric surrounding intersectional activism: the portrait photography archive The Identity Project, the Black Lives Matter Black Futures Month initiative, and the 2017 Women’s March on Washington.
 Across these sites, I ask how scholars of rhetoric can act as more informed allies for intersectional activism while also interrogating our own social locations.
-My research has been recognized through a Gloria Anzaldúa Rhetorician Award from the Conference on College Composition and Communication.

 Horner, Bruce and Laura Tetreault.
 Crossing Divides: Exploring Translingual Writing Pedagogies and Programs.
 Logan, UT: Utah State University Press, 2017.
 Print.